labex-labs/open-source-labs/python/python-mastery/lab-ex5-2-returning-values-from-functions/en/step3.md

 # Working with Futures for Concurrent Programming

-When you need to run functions concurrently (in parallel), Python provides mechanisms like threads and processes.
-However, there is a challenge: how do you get the return value from a function running in another thread?
+In Python, when you have a need to run functions at the same time, or concurrently, the language offers useful tools like threads and processes.
+But here's a common problem you'll face: how can you get the value that a function returns when it's running in a different thread?
+This is where the concept of a `Future` becomes very important.

-This is where the concept of `Future` comes in.
-A `Future` represents a result that will be available at some point in the future.

-Let's explore this concept with a simple example:

-1. Create a new file called `futures_demo.py`:
+A `Future` is like a placeholder for a result that will be available later.
+It's a way to represent a value that a function will produce in the future, even before the function has finished running.
+Let's understand this concept better with a simple example.

+### Step 1: Create a New File

+First, you need to create a new Python file.
+We'll call it `futures_demo.py`.
+You can use the following command in your terminal to create this file:

 ```
 touch ~/project/futures_demo.py
 ```

-2. Add the following code:
+### Step 2: Add Basic Function Code

+Now, open the `futures_demo.py` file and add the following Python code.
+This code defines a simple function and shows how a normal function call works.

 ```python
 import time